corbtastik/api-zuulproxy/README.md

 ## A Zuul Based API Proxy

 The purpose of this project is to front several microservices implemented in different languages running in cloud foundry.
-One of the benifites of microservices is the power of choice.
-If you're a java geek then use java, python hey go for it, kotlin even better!
+One of the benefits of microservices is the power of choice.
+If you're a java geek then use java, python...hey go for it, kotlin even better!
 Use what you and your team are comfortable with.
-The thing is...the more you use the harder it becomes to operationalize.
-Enter Cloud Foundry...it helps provide developer choice yet maintain operational sanity.
+The thing is...the more you choose and use the harder it becomes to operationalize.
+Enter Cloud Foundry...it helps provide developer choice yet maintain operational sanity...and sanity is important.

 This demo provides an API front to the following microservices: